thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 * Reference Values ({{sec-ref-values}}), i.e., measurements of the PSA RoT firmware;
-* Attestation Verification Claims ({{sec-identity}}), i.e., cryptographic keys that can be used to verify signed Evidence produced by the PSA RoT and the associated identifiers that bind the keys to their device instances.
+* Attestation Verification Claims ({{sec-keys}}), i.e., cryptographic keys that can be used to verify signed Evidence produced by the PSA RoT, along with the identifiers that bind the keys to their device instances;
 * Certification Claims ({{sec-certificates}}), i.e., metadata that describe the certification status associated with a PSA device.

 ## PSA Endorsements to PSA RoT Linkage
 {: #sec-impl-id}

-Each PSA Endorsement, be it a Reference Value, Attestation Verification Claim or Certification Claim, is associated with a well defined immutable PSA RoT.
-The association between a PSA Endorsement and its PSA RoT is obtained by means of the unique PSA RoT identifier, known as Implementation ID (see Section 3.2.2 of {{PSA-TOKEN}}).
+Each PSA Endorsement - be it a Reference Value, Attestation Verification Claim or Certification Claim - is associated with an immutable PSA RoT.
+A PSA Endorsement is associated to its PSA RoT by means of the unique PSA RoT identifier known as Implementation ID (see Section 3.2.2 of {{PSA-TOKEN}}).
 Besides, a PSA Endorsement can be associated with a specific instance of a certain PSA RoT - as in the case of Attestation Verification Claims.
-The association between a PSA Endorsement and the PSA RoT instance is obtained by means of the unique Instance ID (see Section 3.2.1 of
+A PSA Endorsement is associated with a PSA RoT instance by means of the Instance ID (see Section 3.2.1 of {{PSA-TOKEN}}) and its "parent" Implementation ID.
-{{PSA-TOKEN}}).

-These identifiers are typically found in the subject of a CoMID triple, encoded in an `environment-map` type as shown in {{ex-psa-rot-id}}.
+These identifiers are typically found in the subject of a CoMID triple, encoded in an `environment-map` as shown in {{ex-psa-rot-id}}.

 ~~~
 {::include examples/psa-rot-identification.diag}